facebook-csharp-sdk/facebook-csharp-sdk.github.com/_includes/howtos/publish-to-feed.md

 ## Step 1: Set Up the Share Button

-In this step, you'll add the text view that displays the user data.
+In this step, you'll add the "share" button to the UI that will be visible only if the user has logged in.

-First, open the Main.xaml file and add a TextBlock control to the main page just below the login button.
+First, open the Main.xaml file and add a Button control to the main page just below the login button.

 {% if page.platform == 'phone' %}
-    <TextBlock
-        x:Name="userInfo"
-        Width="400"
+    <Button
+        x:Name="shareButton"
+        Height="70"
+        Width="300"
         VerticalAlignment="Top"
         HorizontalAlignment="Center"
-        Margin="0,90,0,0"
-        TextWrapping="Wrap"
-        Text=""
+        Margin="0,100,0,0"
         FontSize="20"
+        Content="Share"
         Visibility="Collapsed" />
 {% endif %}

 {% if page.platform == 'windows' %}
-    <TextBlock
-        x:Name="userInfo"
-        Width="500"
+    <Button
+        x:Name="shareButton"
+        Height="70"
+        Width="200"
         VerticalAlignment="Top"
         HorizontalAlignment="Center"
-        Margin="0,320,0,0"
-        TextWrapping="Wrap"
-        Text=""
+        Margin="0,290,0,0"
         FontSize="20"
+        Content="Share"
         Visibility="Collapsed" />
 {% endif %}

-The TextBlock will be set to hidden initially.
+The Button will be set to hidden initially.

 If you followed the [Facebook Login](#) doc, you should have a _OnSessionStateChange()_ event handler in your Main.xaml.cs class file that is invoked whenever the user session state changes.
 Modify this method to show the buttons only when the user is authenticated: